Table of Contents

 Medohar Guggulu is a polyherbal ayurvedic medicine.
 It prescribed for Medoroga.
 Medohar Guggulu has anti-obesity properties and helps to reduce weight.
 It is also helpful in treating disorders related to obesity.

 Medoroga is an Ayurvedic terms for excessive accumulation of Meda Dhatu (derivates of fat tissue) in the body leading to Sthulata (Obesity).
 The main causative factors of Medoroga (hyperlipidemia) include intake of cold, sticky, oily, sweet, heavy to digest foods, overeating, and Kapha-Vata increasing foods.
 Obesity increases the risk of developing diabetes, heart diseases, piles, joint problems and other diseases.

 The principle ingredient of this medicine is Guggulu.
 Guggulu is gum resin of the Commiphora mukul tree.
 Guggul has anti-inflammatory, hypolipedemic, antiseptic, antibacterial, astringent, antispasmodic and antifertility properties.
 Guggul supports thyroid function and helps in weight loss.
 It also works as a carrier for other drugs.

 Classical Ayurvedic texts recommends not to take Guggulu as a single drug but it should be administered along with other herbs in combination.
-Most of the medicinal herbs used in this medicine are pungent in taste (Katu Ras), easy to digest and drying in qualities (Laghu, Rukhsha Guna), hot in potency (Ushna Virya) and pungent post digestion (Katu Vipak).
+Most of the medicinal herbs used in this medicine is pungent in taste (Katu Ras), easy to digest and drying in qualities (Laghu, Rukhsha Guna), hot in potency (Ushna Virya) and pungent post digestion (Katu Vipak).
 This combination helps to remove the obstruction from the channels, reduces phlegm and fat, burns Ama and improve appetite and digestion.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.